-Unsuccessful applicants: Unsuccessful applicants will be notified by September 30.
-2025 via email.
+Unsuccessful applicants: Unsuccessful applicants will be notified by email.

-Payment Method
+Payment Method:

-Payments will be made in installments as needed to carry out program activities.
+Payments will be made in at least two installments, as needed to carry out the program activities.

 Recipients will be required to request payments by completing form SF-270-Request for Advance or Reimbursement and submitting the form to the Grants Officer.